Metronidazole can cause yeast infection

 • Diabetes: Poorly controlled diabetes can increase the risk of yeast infections.

-See also Metronidazole topical used for
+See also Metronidazole harmful to pregnancy

 It’s important to be aware of the signs and symptoms of a yeast infection while taking Metronidazole and to seek medical attention if you suspect you have developed one.